woupiestek/rlox/log.md

 - replace `Local` with `Locals` and `Upvalue` with `Upvalues`
 - same treament for `CompileData` into a collection

+Currently the chunks store line numbers.
+Computing these number requires the source string.
+This is an issue because I want to move the code out.
+Suppose we store the token offsets instead...
+Can we compress them?
+Sure, store the differences!
+Can we limit the range of differences?
+Hard to do because of whitespace, strings, etc. Have a table for them.

+Messing with locations, how nice is it, doesn't realy help with anything.

+- emit functions cannot move, since we still need the source
+- the vm does not have the sources.

 ## 2024-08-22

 ### more data orienting